EU 'close' to agreeing on asset freeze on Putin, Lavrov

 Associated Press

-BRUSSELS (AP) — Luxembourg’s foreign minister said Friday that the 27-nation European Union was “very close to agreement” to freezing the assets of Russian President Vladimir Putin and Foreign Minister Sergey Lavrov.
+BRUSSELS (AP) — Luxembourg’s foreign minister said Friday that the 27-nation European Union was “very close to agreement” for asset freeze of Russian President Vladimir Putin and Foreign Minister Sergey Lavrov.

 “There will be a discussion but I think we agree that Putin and Lavrov, as far as the freezing of assets is concerned, that we will find a consensus here,” he said.